-Impact (Class) Mitigation Measure (MMs) Location Monitoring/ Reporting Action Effectiveness Criteria Responsible Agency Timing effectiveness of Venoco's oil spill response plan.
-Any recommended adjustments to the frequency of drills required to improving the effectiveness of the measure, in consideration of all other Ellwood oil spill response drill operations by Venoco, and a timetable for implementation of drill schedules may be considered by CSLC staff.
+Impact (Class) Mitigation Measure (MMs) Location Monitoring/ Reporting Action Effectiveness Criteria Responsible Agency Timing CSLC staff and shall demonstrate the effectiveness of Venoco's oil spill response plan.
+Any recommended adjustments to the frequency of drills required to improve the effectiveness of the measure, in considera- tion of all other Ellwood oil spill response drill operations by Venoco, and a timetable for implementation of drill schedules may be considered by CSLC staff.
 In addition, Venoco shall participate in the Santa Barbara County Area Oil and Gas Industry Emergency Response Plan (P-4 Plan).
 MM S-4c.
-Casing Pressure Testing.
+Casing Pressure Testing .
 Prior to initiating active pumping, Venoco shall perform pressure testing on the well casing to ensure that the casing meets required operating specifications.
 The exact pressure shall be determined by the reviewing agencies.
-If the casing does not meet required test pressure as reviewed and approved by the California Department of Conservation's Division of Oil, Gas, and Geothermal Resources (DOGGR).
-Venoco shall implement casing repairs and improvements subject to review and approval by the DOGGR and California State Lands Commission staffs.
-Venoco shall ensure that well casing meets required operating specifications for pressure and implement repairs and improvements if it does not.
+If the casing does not meet required test pressure as reviewed and approved by the California Department of Conservation's Division of Oil, Gas, and Geothermal Resources (DOGGR), Venoco shall implement casing repairs and improvements subject to review and approval by the DOGGR and California State Lands Commission staffs.
+At PRC 421 Venoco shall ensure that well casing meets required operating specifications for pressure and shall repair and improve if it does not.
 Measure would reduce the potential for a release of oil or hazardous materials.
 CSLC, DOGGR Prior to initiating active pumping MM S-4d.
 Regular Facility Inspections.
-As part of its daily facility inspections, Venoco shall check the caisson at Pier 421-2 for signs of oily or sulfurous leaks.
-If leaks are detected, Venoco shall report this occurrence to the City of Goleta, Santa Barbara County Office of Emergency Management, California Coastal Commission, and California Department of Fish and Wildlife Office of Spill Prevention and At PRC 421 Venoco shall inspect facilities on a daily basis for signs of leaks.
-CSLC, OSPR, City of Goleta, and Santa Barbara County Office of Emergency Services, California Coastal Commission Regularly throughout the duration of the Project
+As part of its daily facility inspections, Venoco shall check the caisson at Pier 421- 2 for signs of oily or sulfurous leaks.
+If leaks are detected, Venoco shall report this occurrence to the City of Goleta, Santa Barbara County Office of Emergency Management, California Coastal Commission, and California Department of Fish and Wildlife Office of Spill Prevention and Response, and California State Lands At PRC 421 Venoco shall inspect facilities on a daily basis for signs of leaks.
+Implementation of this measure would ensure timely repairs and reduce the risk of release of oil or hazardous materials.
+CSLC, OSPR, City of Goleta, Santa Barbara County Office of Emergency Services, CCC Regularly throughout Project duration